 - On the top of the foot, athlete's foot appears as a red scaly patch or patches, ranging in size from 1 to 5 cm.
 The border of the affected skin may be raised, with bumps, blisters, or scabs.
-Often, the center of the lesion has normal-appearing skin with a ring-shaped edge, leading to the descriptive but inaccurate name ringworm.
-(It is inaccurate because there is no worm involved.)
+Often, the central portion of the lesion is clear, leading to a ring-like shape and the descriptive (but inaccurate) name "ringworm."

 - Between the toes (the interdigital spaces), athlete's foot may appear as inflamed, scaly, and soggy tissue.
 Splitting of the skin (fissures) may be present between or under the toes.
 This form of athlete's foot tends to be quite itchy.

-- On the sole of the foot (the plantar surface), athlete's foot may appear as pink-to-red skin with scales ranging from mild to widespread (diffuse).
+- On the sole of the foot (the plantar surface), athlete's foot may appear as pink-to-red skin with scales ranging in size from a small area affected to widespread (diffuse).

-- Another type of tinea pedis infection, called bullous tinea pedis, has painful and itchy blisters on the arch (instep) and/or the ball of the foot.
+- Another type of infection, called bullous tinea pedis, appears as painful and itchy blisters on the arch (instep) and/or the ball of the foot.

-- The most severe form of tinea pedis infection, called ulcerative tinea pedis, appears as painful blisters, pus-filled bumps (pustules), and shallow open sores (ulcers).
+- The most severe form of the infection, called ulcerative tinea pedis, appears as painful blisters, pus-filled bumps (pustules), and shallow ulcers.
 These lesions are especially common between the toes but may involve the entire sole.
 Because of the numerous breaks in the skin, lesions commonly become infected with bacteria.
-Ulcerative tinea pedis occurs most frequently in people with diabetes and others with weak immune systems.
+Ulcerative tinea pedis occurs most frequently in people with diabetes and in others with weak immune systems.

-In addition, try to keep your feet dry, creating a condition where the fungus cannot live and grow:
+In addition, try to keep your feet dry, creating conditions where the dermatophyte cannot live and grow:

-- Wash your feet daily and dry them carefully, even using a hair dryer (on low setting) if possible.
+- Wash your feet daily and dry them carefully, even using a hair dryer (on low setting) if necessary.